yamaaaaaa31/logust/docs/comparison.md

 - Performance and throughput are critical
 - You want a loguru-style API with fewer dependencies
-- You need rotation, retention, JSON, and async writes
+- You need rotation, retention, JSON, callable sinks, and async writes

 ## When to choose loguru

-- You need callable sinks or richer built-in record fields
 - You need full loguru compatibility for advanced features
+- You need richer built-in record fields or sink options

 ## Logust vs standard logging